Note: The author is a British bilingual entrepreneur who has lived and studied in Germany, and draws on insights from native German connections.

 The United Kingdom (4th) also ranks well above Germany (15th) on the Global Entrepreneurship Index.

 In a 2018 German economics publication called Wirtschaft’s Woche (wiwo.de), Rolf Sternberg, professor of economic geography at the University of Hannover, said;

 “There has been no [nationwide] breakthrough in Germany’s startup climate.
 It has slightly improved in recent years, but at a very slow pace.”Rolf Sternberg

 Here’s why skill specialisation and long-term employment is more appealing to Germans;

 1. Opportunity Cost

 There is no doubt that better pay and working conditions give anyone, not only Germans, little incentive to become their own bosses.
-The sense of security afforded by a stable income and robust public pension system meets one of our basic human needs (as was made famous by Maslow’s Hierarchy), and is surely another key reason why Germany’s entrepreneurial climate is just so-so.
+The sense of security afforded by a stable income and robust public pension system meets one of our basic human needs, and is surely another key reason why Germany’s entrepreneurial climate is just so-so.

 Compare this with British and American employers, who have ‘championed’ the insecure zero hours contract that has fueled the gig economy since the last recession, and it’s easy to see that in economic terms, the opportunity costs of leaving a stable job in Germany appear to be too high.